Mekino05/alx-higher_level_programming/0x03-python-data_structures/README.md

-write a function that removes all characters c and C from a string
+write a function that prints a matrix of integers